m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/major-weblogic-version-upgrade/major-version-upgrade.md

 wls:/offline> closeDomain()
 ```

-If there is any error, you need to correct the error or contact Oracle Support for assistance.
+If there are any errors, you need to correct them or contact Oracle Support for assistance.

-#### Upgrade Use Cases
+### Upgrade Use Cases

-##### WebLogic domain on Persistent Volume
+#### WebLogic domain on Persistent Volume

 1. Make sure you have followed the steps [General Upgrade procedures 1-5](#general-upgrade-procedures).
 You can skip any database related steps.
 2. Upgrade the domain reconfiguration WLST commands [Reconfiguration](#reconfiguration-of-the-domain).